Error caused by non-unique Master-Detail model names

 I read the patch and it makes sense to me.
 I think we should go with the manual approach for few reasons.
 It's better to have this be something explicit I think instead of an implicit side effect for some class types (zen of python).
 Also having the implicit behavior isn't easy to opt out of versus having plugin writers easily opt-in.

 Also we could perhaps have a unit test that checks for this in the plugin_template so that all plugins will define this in the Meta of any Master/Detail subclasses for that plugin.

-#23 Updated by daviddavis 3 months ago
+#23 Updated by daviddavis about 2 years ago

 - Checklist item Add docs that plugin writers should set default_related_name (preferably to "%(app_label)s_%(model_name)s") for detail models added